MONO-1223/AURAK-CENG336-ComputerArchitectureLab/README.md

 One such tool is Quartus Prime, combined with ModelSim for waveform simulation.
 While Quartus Prime doesn't generate a graphical view of the physical FPGA board, it does enable simulation of your Verilog or VHDL code.
 With this, you can observe how your logic design would function on the FPGA.
 This simulation includes testing the behavior of inputs and outputs, such as switches, LEDs, and buttons, in response to different signals.
 The process involves designing the logic, running the simulation in Quartus/ModelSim, and viewing the results through waveform viewers.
 Though this doesn't provide a "physical board" view, it offers insight into how the internal components of the FPGA (such as registers and I/Os) react to various inputs.

 The reason full FPGA emulators do not exist stems from the inherent flexibility of FPGAs.
 Unlike microcontrollers or standard processors, FPGAs are highly customizable, and each design fundamentally alters the chip's behavior.
 This makes it incredibly challenging to simulate the entire chip, with all its customizable gates and peripheral interactions, in a real-time visual format.
 As a result, the industry typically relies on logic simulators, like ModelSim, to analyze and test the behavior of the design rather than attempting to emulate the entire board visually.

+Note that a project can include both Verilog and VHDL code.
+In an FPGA design, it's possible to combine modules written in Verilog with those written in VHDL, as most FPGA design tools, like Quartus, support mixed-language projects.
+This allows developers to take advantage of the strengths or preferences associated with each language, reuse existing code, or integrate IP cores written in a different HDL.

+To manage mixed-language designs, you typically designate one language for the top-level module and use it to instantiate lower-level modules regardless of their language.

 Here’s a rundown of some of the recurring Quartus Prime file extensions:
 1. __QDF - Quartus Design File:__ This file is often used for storing design logic in a form Quartus can read, typically intermediate.